BlueBrain/nexus-web/docs/studios.md

 ### Creating a studio

 To create a new studio, select a project.
 There, in a project view, you will see a list of Studios with the 'Create Studio' button.

-Click 'Create Studio' button, and fill in a form providing the following:
+Click `Create Studio` button, and fill in a form providing the following:

-- `Label`: a name of your new Studio (requied field),
+- `Label`: a name of your new Studio (requied field)
-- `Description` for your Studio.
+- `Description` for your Studio

+- Click `Save` and you will be navigated to the Studio view.
+That's it!

 The created Studio resource will look simmilar to this: